-V. Management Responsibility and Investigations.
+V. Management Responsibility and Investigations

-All members of Casino management are responsible for ensuring that no harassment, discrimination, or retaliation occurs within their area of authority, including by non-employees, such as vendors, contractors or other third parties at the Gaming Facility.
+All members of Casino management are responsible for ensuring that no harassment, discrimination, or retaliation occurs within their area of authority, as well as by non Casino employees, such as vendors, contractors or other third parties at the Gaming Facility.
 Supervisors and managers, with the assistance and guidance of the Human Resources Department, are responsible for the effective implementation of this policy.
 Supervisors and managers should seek to create an open climate where employees will feel comfortable reporting any conduct prohibited under this policy.